SQUARESPACE / SELLING DASHBOARDS

 Content guidance was baked into Figma components and variants in effort to increase consistency across product areas

-All of which were published as an experimental pattern library by the Design Platform engineering team (to be added to the Rosetta Design System as components at a later date)
+All of which were published as an experimental pattern library bymy engineering team (to be added to the Rosetta Design System as components at a later date)

 Teams used the Figma toolkit and the pattern library to propel their speed to ship all of the dashboards within eight months of the project’s initiation